 Align Public Works' assets with available resources – Under the budget proposal, seven arborists will be maintaining and responding to all tree related calls and emergencies.
 This process will bring the numbers of trees DPW is responsible for in line with the people we have to properly maintain them.

 Provide a more equitable allocation of tree maintenance responsibility—Two-thirds of property owners are already responsible for maintaining trees in front of their properties, while the maintenance of the remaining one-third is provided by city crews to private property owners.

-DPW will follow the procedures in the Urban Forestry Ordinance to:
+San Francisco Public Works will follow the procedures in the Urban Forestry Ordinance to:

-- inspect all trees before relinquishment to ensure they are healthy and properly pruned
+- Inspect all trees before relinquishment to ensure they are healthy and properly pruned

-- post notices on trees being transferred and notify
+- Post notices on trees being transferred and notify

-- property owners by mail of the proposed change in maintenance responsibilities
+- Property owners by mail of the proposed change in maintenance responsibilities

-- provide information about how to request a public hearing
+- Provide information about how to request a public hearing

-- property owners can email TreeCareTransfer@sfdpw.org visit www.sfdpw.org or call (415) 554-7336
+- Property owners can email TreeCareTransfer@sfdpw.org visit www.sfpublicworks.org or call (415) 554-7336